aviaryan/Kissanime-Batch-Downloader/README.md

 Then you will be given a link of the page with the captcha.
 Go to that link in a new tab and solve the captcha.
 Once solved, come back to the anime list and click on OK in the prompt to resume the script.

+<a name="idm"></a>
+## Downloading with IDM

+For better downloads with IDM, use "2" in output preference setting (4th when you start the script).
+That will give you a HTML page with direct links to all episodes.
+Then you can use IDM to download all links at once.
+See [official manual](https://www.internetdownloadmanager.com/support/right_click_IE.html) for an illustrated guide.

 ## FAQ